martinreus/martinreus.github.io/_posts/2019-09-16-kubernetes-hands-on-part-1.md

 ![K8S Diagram](/assets/images/posts/K8S-diagram.png)

-That's a lot of colourful boxes.
+That's a lot of boxes.
 And every one of these can be defined as a yaml file - except for the kubelet part, which is the K8S agent running on every node - which can then be applied onto a K8S cluster.
 I'll give some examples of yaml files in this article, but the [official documentation](https://kubernetes.io/docs/reference/) is very comprehensive and explains every parameter in detail.
 Just click on the version you will be currently using - in my case it was [V1.12](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/).

 #### First steps
 Before starting playing with Kubernetes, we have to install it locally.
 Installing a production ready Kubernetes is definitely **NOT** an easy task.
 That's why minikube exists; think of it as a lightweight kubernetes engine that instantiates a single node on your local computer, where you can test your containers and configurations.
 Please follow the [tutorial](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install it locally.
-I'm installing it on linux; if you experience any problems, please leave me a note down below.

 After having followed the minikube installation guide, you should also have a tool called [kubectl](#kubectl), which is the command line tool for interacting with your cluster.
-This was one thing that got me a bit confused at the beginning; in Docker it already shipped with the Docker installation, so every command would be issued using `docker [OPTIONS]`.
-In Kubernetes tool has to be installed separately.

-Now let's see how to launch our first service.
+Now let's see how to launch our first application.

 #### Pods
 A Pod is the most basic building block for running containers in Kubernetes.
 It's a wrapper around a runnable container.
 An example of a pod can be defined in a yaml file, like so: